Diversity, Equity and Inclusion

 Why We Promote Diversity, Equity, and Inclusion

-Epson believes that diversity, equity and inclusion are essential to the practical observation of the Epson Group's Management Philosophy and to continuous innovation.
+Epson believes that diversity, equity and inclusion (DE&I) are essential elements to achieve our purpose.

 Diversity is one of our most important management issues.
 I will work with the management team to develop a corporate culture in which all people can make the most of their abilities by eliminating any gender gaps and other forms of inequity, creating systems for incorporating diverse opinions, and providing various work arrangement options.
 Through these activities, I aim for us to be a company where neither majorities nor minorities exist in the minds of our employees, and I will transform the company into a place where employees embrace different values, ways of thinking, and unique new ideas.